 In December 2014, we redeemed the \$750 million aggregate principal amount of 2018 Senior Notes.
-The redemption resulted in a pre-tax net loss on extinguishment of debt of \$131.7 million for the three months ended December 31, 2014, which includes \$1.2 million of gain upon the termination of the non-designated forward contract described below.
+The redemption resulted in a pre-tax net loss on extinguishment of debt of \$131.7 million for the three months ended December 31, 2014, which includes \$1.2 million of gain upon the termination of the non-designated forward contract described below

-In addition, in November 2014, we entered into a non-designated forward contract to lock the treasury rate to be used for determining the redemption amount in connection with our redemption of the then outstanding 2018 Senior Notes that occurred during the three months ended December 31, 2014.
+In addition, in November 2014, we entered into a non-designated forward contract to lock the treasury rate to be used for determining the redemption amount as part of our plan to redeem the existing 2018 Senior Notes.
 The notional amount of the non-designated forward contract was \$750 million.
 For additional details, refer to Note 14, "Derivative Instruments and Hedging Activities."